WebReflection/npm-dollar/README.md

 A `package.json` scripts helper.

+### New in V2

+`npm-dollar` is now super greedy in exiting the execution as soon as something goes wrong.

 ### wut

 It simplifies organization of `package.json` scripts using `bash`, instead of `sh`, and passing escaped arguments all along.